 Are you battling with an injury, visible or invisible?
 Do you need support?
 Are you seeking help on behalf of a loved one?
-There are a number of organisations that work to help you, our service people, and your family and friends with mental and physical health, finances, employment and reintegration into society.
-Here are some organisations that provide support.
+There are many organisations that work to help you and your family with mental and physical health, finances, employment and reintegration into society.
 You don’t have to face this alone.

 Defence Family Helpline

 Veterans and Veterans Families Counselling (24/7)

 DFA is the government appointed body to represent the views of defence families.
 It aims to inform government and DVA on the needs of families of the serving community.
 Families can enlist DFA to lobby the government and policy makers on their behalf.

 The War Widows’ Guild cares for women who have lost their loved one as a result of military service.
 They provide emotional support, help and hope to widows at every stage of their journey.

 Bravery Trust provides veterans and their families who have suffered as a result of service with financial support.

 Veterans Off The Streets Australia (VOTSA)

 VOTSA provides support to veterans and their families who are at risk of experiencing homelessness.
 They help individuals to find safe temporary accommodation and raise awareness about the growing issue of ex-service homelessness.

 beyondblue provides information and support to help everyone in Australia achieve their best possible mental health.
 Reach a trained mental health professional 24/7 on 1300 22 4636 and share your concerns – both big and small.